daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 **Column-major frame literals** consist of comma separated pairs of labels (of `str` type) and flat matrices which make up the corresponding columns in the form of `label : matrix`.
-Both labels and matrices can be expressions, variables or literals.
+Both labels and matrices can be expressions, variables, or literals.

 *Examples:*